Olical/conjure/README.md

 Conjure is configured through a mixture of Vim Script variables and the `.conjure.edn` file (the dot prefix is optional).
 The `.conjure.edn` file in your local directory will be deeply merged with every other one found in parent directories.

-This means you can store global things in `~/.conjure.edn` or `~/.config/conjure/.conjure.edn` and override specific values with your project local configuration file. `~/.config` should be the default value of your `XDG_CONFIG_HOME` environment variable which Conjure respects.
+This means you can store configuration all the way up your directory tree as well as global things in `~/.config/conjure/.conjure.edn`, you can override specific values with your project local configuration file. `~/.config` should be the default value of your `XDG_CONFIG_HOME` environment variable which Conjure respects.

 Once configured you'll simply need to open up a Clojure or ClojureScript file and the connections will be made automatically.
 To synchronise the configuration and connections when Neovim is already open simply execute `ConjureUp` (`<localleader>cu` by default) after making your changes.